mrcraigallenramos-dev/Confl/character_dossiers/Mobel_Dossier.md

 **Status: Approved for Canonization.** The core psychological profile and foundational scenes provide a robust and authentic portrayal of Mobel, ready for integration into the broader narrative.

+## Deeper Psychological Exploration

+### Fears

+Mobel's most profound fear is **contamination**, both physical and moral.
+This fear is deeply rooted in his core wound, a past experience that left him feeling irrevocably